 Sometimes IT teams keep default passwords for routers or firewall appliances.
 This is risky, as default passwords are easy to guess and widely known.
 Require strong passwords for all newly installed network assets.

-Bring together these issues in a robust password security policy.
-This document should explain the definition of a strong password.
-It should explain rules about changing passwords.
-And it should state the penalties for unsafe password management.
+Combine these issues in a robust password security policy.
+This document should explain the definition of a strong password, the rules for changing passwords, and the penalties for unsafe password management.
 Make this policy available and integrate it into staff security training.

 7. Integrate PAM with authentication systems

-Privileged Account Management deals with access control inside the network perimeter.
-But it's equally important to control access when privileged users log into resources.
+Privileged access management deals with access control inside the network perimeter.
+But it’s equally important to control access when privileged users log into resources.

 Every privileged session should start with multifactor authentication (MFA).
-Supply account holders with secure authentication tokens or biometric scanners.
-Or choose a smartphone-based alternative.
+Provide account holders with secure authentication tokens or biometric scanners, or choose a smartphone-based alternative.

 Extra authentication factors make it much harder to breach critical resources.
 They should work alongside PAM in a company’s security policies.